How To Write an Eye-Catching Resume Headline

 Should You Include a Resume Headline?

-A resume headline can benefit almost anyone.
+A headline on a resume can benefit almost anyone.
 It immediately points out your value and helps to focus your entire resume.
 If you have little or no work experience to show, a resume headline allows you to highlight a big achievement like earning a military medal or winning a prestigious scholarship.
 You can also use your headline to showcase your skills or character traits that make you a good fit for the job.

 Resume headlines are also beneficial for those with some or extensive professional experience, as it narrows your entire career down into a single punchy sentence.